Ecological-Complexity-Lab/cancer-networks/README.md

 ## License

-All source code is made available under the CC BY-NC-SA license: This license lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.
+All source code is made available under the CC BY-NC-SA license.
+This license lets you remix, tweak, and build upon this work non-commercially, as long as you credit the authors and license the new creations under the identical terms.